 Not too long ago, securing any building meant the use of physical barriers, locks, keys, and security staff.
 More recently, computer based electronic access control systems using key cards or key fobs provided the ability for property managers to maintain a higher level of key-control and management-control of the access of people and vehicles to parking lots, buildings, rooms, and machinery.

-These days, thanks to modern technologies, we can harness the power of the cloud as well as utilize mobile phone or facial recognition based credentials to provide even higher levels of security and convenience .
+These days, thanks to modern Access Control technologies, we can harness the power of the cloud as well as utilize mobile phone or facial recognition based credentials to provide even higher levels of security and convenience .
 Access control technologies are an essential piece of the puzzle, whether you’re hoping to secure a private residence, a small business such as a healthcare facility, commercial property, or even a government facility.
 Here’s what you need to know.

 Benefits of Access Control Systems